FREQUENTLY ASKED QUESTIONS

 Where are you located?

-We want to do all we can to place dogs in their forever homes as soon as possible.
+We want to do all we can to place pets in their forever homes as soon as possible.
 However, because our fosters get so many requests for meetings and information, it’s sometimes necessary to limit our responses to applicants.

 If you can be specific about what information you’d like, we'll do our best to help.